swdotcom/music/README.md

 setConfig(config: CodyConfig)

 /**
- * Get the accessToken provided via through the setCredentials api
+ * Get the Spotify accessToken provided via through the setConfig api
- * @returns {string} the access token string
+ * @returns {string} the spotify access token string */ getSpotifyAccessToken()
- */
-getAccessToken()

 /**
  * Checks if the Spotify desktop or web player is running or not